Pavel Zacha Game Preview: Bruins vs. Red Wings

 Zacha Stats vs. the Red Wings

-- The Red Wings have conceded 24 goals in total (three per game), which ranks 18th in the NHL in goals allowed.
+- The Red Wings are 22nd in goals allowed, conceding 33 total goals (three per game) in the NHL.

 |2023-2024 Season